 - Self-hosting requires server setup and maintenance

-- Project is still early-stage with a smaller community
+- Project is newer with a smaller community than Matomo or PostHog

-- Lacks some advanced features like session replay or heatmaps
+- No built-in session replay or heatmaps (yet)

 FAQ